Quarmuz/IntroToIM/June1/README.md

 - Seed: 44\
 ![](44.png)

+I wish my mood was always that happy.

 ### CODE

 float near(float a, float b) { return a + (random(200*b)-100*b)/100 ; }  //frequently used function generating a random floating point number in some neighborhood of given point